docker/docs/docker-cloud/apps/load-balance-hello-world.md

 When you deploy a web service to multiple containers, you might want to load balance between the containers using a proxy or load balancer.

-In this tutorial, you'll use the **dockercloud/hello-world** image as a sample web service and **dockercloud/haproxy** to load balance traffic to the service.
+In this tutorial, you use the **dockercloud/hello-world** image as a sample web service and **dockercloud/haproxy** to load balance traffic to the service.
 If you follow this tutorial exactly, your traffic is distributed evenly between eight containers in a node cluster containing four nodes.